nickmura/multi-sig-wallet/README.md

 # multi-sig-wallet
 Multi signature wallet contract in Solidity.
 Requires multiple signatures from different owners for transacting.
 [See here.](https://en.wikipedia.org/wiki/Multisignature)
-I may create another one in the future. [_Click here to see the frontend I'm working as of late (still in progress)._](https://nickmura.ca/multi-sig-wallet)
+I may create another one in the future. [_Click here to see the frontend I'm working as of late (still in progress)._](https://nickmura.ca/multi-sig-wallet) which is currently going through a redesign in Svelte.

 # Instructions (pure contract invocation in Remix, solidity)
 This contract requires multiple arguments for functions, including the constructor (deploying the contract.)
 In [Remix](https://remix.ethereum.org), click the upside down arrow and you will see you can put each argument for the constructor.